teddokano/MusicReactor/README.md

 ### Step 2:Install library and application code
 After MicroPython instration, change jumper configuration and USB connection.
 Set J1 jumber to short 3-4 pins and connect USB cable to J9.
 On PC, use Thonny application to copy the Python code into the MCU.
-For details of Thonny operation, please watch [this video](https://youtu.be/KHRxZc4m0Vc) (turn-ON subtitle YouTube for English).
+For details of Thonny operation, please watch [this video](https://youtu.be/KHRxZc4m0Vc) (turn-ON YouTube subtitle feature for English).

 Everything in src directory in this repository into MCU under `flash/` folder.
 ![py0](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/py0.JPG)